notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 : const tChar\* languageName, the name of the language to get

 *lParam [out]*
-: ExternalLexerAutoIndentMode &autoIndentMode, an object of the enumeration class `ExternalLexerAutoIndentMode`.
+: ExternalLexerAutoIndentMode &autoIndentMode, an object of the enumeration class ExternalLexerAutoIndentMode, with values:
 - `ExternalLexerAutoIndentMode::Standard` => 0
 - `ExternalLexerAutoIndentMode::C_Like`   => 1
 - `ExternalLexerAutoIndentMode::Custom`   => 2